seed-rs/seed-homepage/markdown/about.md

 - Complete documentation that always matches the current version.
 Getting examples working, and starting a project should be painless, and require nothing beyond this guide.

-- Concise, flexibilty vew syntax that's easy to read and write.
+- Expressive, flexible vew syntax that's easy to read and write.

 ## A note on view syntax